architecture-building-systems/CityEnergyAnalyst/docs/how-to-use-github.rst

 Git push
 ^^^^^^^^^
+For more information see the `pushing your changes guide <https://help.github.com/desktop/guides/contributing-to-projects/committing-and-reviewing-changes-to-your-project/>`_.

 #.
 When ready to update team members with your changes, ensure latest changes are committed.
 #.
 Select ``Push origin``.